Benefits of Raw Pet Food

 Learn about our High Quality Ingredients

 The concept of the ancestral diet for dogs and cats stems from the fact that dogs and cats have evolved successfully through hunting and scavenging – consuming foods that were high in protein and low in carbohydrates and not at all like the kibble so many are fed today.
+Increasingly, pet owners are turning to raw diets, believing they provide health benefits such as improved coat quality, higher energy levels, and better dental health.
+Along with a proper diet, incorporating exercise can further enhance your pet's overall well-being and energy.

 Recent nutritional science increasingly supports an ancestral diet—high protein, balanced fats, and at least some fresh foods—as the healthiest approach to feeding most dogs.
-There is no way of knowing for sure exactly what constituted the diet of the ancestors of the modern, domesticated, dog and cat, but we can estimate that it consisted of about 85 to 90% meat (primarily from whole prey) along with small amounts of fish, eggs, scavenged grasses, berries, nuts and other vegetation.
+There is no way of knowing for sure exactly what constituted the diet of the ancestors of the modern, domesticated dog and cat, but we can estimate that it consisted of about 85 to 90% meat (primarily from whole prey) along with small amounts of fish, eggs, scavenged grasses, berries, nuts, and other vegetation.

 Read more about the Ancestral Diet